Brown-throated sloth: Distribution and habitat

 The brown-throated sloth is the most widespread and common of the three-toed sloths.
 It is found from Honduras in the north, through Nicaragua, Costa Rica and Panama into Venezuela, Colombia, Ecuador, Bolivia, Brazil and eastern Peru.
 It is probably not found immediately north of the Amazon rainforest or east of the Rio Negro, although its similarity to the pale-throated sloth found in these regions has led to some confusion in the past.

 It is found in many different kinds of environments, including evergreen and dry forests and in highly perturbed natural areas.
+Brown-throated three-toed sloths live in a range of tropical environments, including rainforests, semi-deciduous forests, subtropical lowlands, and swamps.
+They spend most of their lives in the forest canopy, rarely come to the ground, and are strong swimmers.
 It is generally found from sea level to 1200 m, although some individuals have been reported from much higher elevations.
+Although they do not prefer specific tree species, they often choose trees with sun-exposed crowns, likely to help regulate their body temperature.